-The reliability is very good; observed reliability was consistently greater than 0.90.
 In general, reliability scores can range from 0.0 (all variation is attributable to measurement error) to 1.0 (all variation is caused by real differences).
-While there is not a clear cut-off for a minimum reliability level, values above 0.7 are considered sufficient to distinguish differences between some health plans and the mean; reliability values above 0.9 are considered sufficient to see differences between health plans (Adams, 2009).
-The median reliability observed across State Medicaid programs tested for this measure was 0.99 (range: 0.90-1.00), which is consistent with a high degree of reliability.
+While there is not a clear cut-off for a minimum reliability level, values above 0.7 are considered sufficient to distinguish differences between some health plans and the mean; reliability values above 0.9 are considered sufficient to see differences between health plans (RAND Corporation, TR-653-NCQA, 2009).
+In States where the denominator is large (at least 2,000 events), the reliability is very good; observed reliability was consistently greater than 0.80.
+However, in Utah, where the denominator is 672